 Introduction to Contango and Backwardation

-You must have visited so many websites to get a gist of contango and backwardation, but at the end of your search, what do you get in your hand?
-You may get more confused and may start banging your head, thinking that the concept of Contango and Backwardation is complex.
+You must have visited so many websites to get a gist of Contango and backwardation, but at the end of your search, what do you get in your hand?
+You may need clarification and start banging your head, thinking that the concept of Contango and Backwardation is complex.
 So please don’t bang your head; just read this article carefully.
-This article will provide quality food to your brain, and at the end of this article, you will become a master of contango and backwardation.
+This article will provide quality food to your brain, and at the end of this article, you will become a master of Contango and backwardation.

 Let’s assume that you are a trader in the commodity market and you are dealing with various hard and soft commodities.

-As a trader in a commodity market, you may encounter various market situations like contango and backwardation that may hassle your mind.
-Like before the war; soldier prepares themselves for battle; they understand various situations of battle and act accordingly; Likewise, as a trader; you must have aware of different market situations like Contango vs backwardation to make money for the client and yourself.
+As a trader in a commodity market, you may encounter various market situations like Contango and backwardation that may hassle your mind.
+Like before the war, soldier prepares themselves for battle; they understand various battle situations and act accordingly.
+Likewise, as a trader, you must know different market situations like Contango vs. backwardation to make money for the client and yourself.

 Concepts of Contango and Backwardation